PaloAltoNetworks/prismacloud-api-python/README.md

 On to the tools themselves (Everything requires the rl_api_lib.py library file - keep it in the same directory as the other tools):

 **rl-configure.py**
 - Use this to set up your Redlock username, password, and customer name for use in the remaining tools.
+- REQUIRED - -u switch for the username used to log into the Redlock UI.
-You add the -u and -p switch with your username and password used to log into the Redlock UI.
-The -c switch should be the customer name for your account (this is case sensitive at this time).
-Please do not add any ' or " to the keys as it will store the exact thing you type/paste in.
+- REQUIRED - -p switch for the password used to log into the Redlock UI.
+- REQUIRED - -c switch for the customer name (tenant name) for your account (this is case sensitive at this time).
+- REQUIRED - -a switch for the API base URL found in the URL used to access the Redlock UI (app.redlock.io, app2.redlock.io, etc.)
 - Also you can run this without any args to see what e-mail and customer is being used.

 NOTE: This is stored in clear JSON text in the same folder as the tools.
 Keep the resulting conf file protected and do not give it out to anyone.

 Example:
 ```
-python rl-configure.py -u user@email.com -p somepasswordhere -c SomeCaseSensitiveCustomerAccountName
+python rl-configure.py -u "user@email.com" -p "somepasswordhere" -c "SomeCaseSensitiveCustomerAccountName" -a "app.redlock.io"
 ```

 **rl-policy-status.py**